seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What he requests of us.
 Good Diomed,
 Furnish you fairly for this interchange:
 Withal bring word if Hector will to-morrow
-Be answer’d in his challenge: Ajax is ready.
+Be answer'd in his challenge: Ajax is ready.

 **DIOMEDES**
-This shall I undertake; and ’tis a burden
+This shall I undertake; and 'tis a burden
 Which I am proud to bear.

 *Exeunt DIOMEDES and CALCHAS*